 When a student successfully completes the assigned material, the teacher will then convert the failing marking period grade to a grade of D-, which earns credit.

-MPS works in conjunction with the Genessee ISD to participate in the Seat Time Waiver Program (STW), which is authorized by the Michigan Department of Education.
-STW is designed specifically for students who cannot attend school but still wish to obtain their diploma through MPS.
+MPS works in conjunction with Edgenuity and the Genessee ISD to provide virtual courses that do not require attendance for high school students for high school students, which is authorized by the Michigan Department of Education.
+Our Virtual Academy is designed specifically for students who cannot attend school due to medical issues or other needs but still wish to obtain their diploma through MPS.
 The student will work on online classes from their home, working with an assigned mentor teacher at the high school.
 Students must go through an application and interview process to be granted this waiver.
-Students should contact their counselor or Mr. Jeff Lauer (Technology and Media Curriculum Specialist) for more information.
+Students should contact their counselor or Mr. Jeff Lauer (Principal of Virtual Programs) for more information.

 Our eLearning classrooms provide a portal to online courses beyond what MPS currently offers for students with identified schedule challenges as well as for courses we do not offer.
 Students interested in this opportunity should contact a counselor for more information.

-You can find the Application for eLearning, PATHS, and the Virtual Academy here
+You can find the Application for eLearning and PATHS here